openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

 * Send traffic from ATE port 1 to DUT port 1
 * Validate afts next hop counters
-* Validate ATE port 2 receives MPLS-IN-UDP packets
+* Using OTG, validate ATE port 2 receives MPLS-IN-UDP packets
+  * Validate destination IPs are outer_ipv6_dst_A and outer_ipv6_dst_B
+  * Validate MPLS label is set

 ### TE-18.1.2 Policer attached to interface via gNMI

 * Generate config for 2 scheduler polices with an input rate limit.
 Apply to DUT port 1.
-* Generate config for 2 classifiers which match on destination IP addresses.
+* Generate config for 2 classifiers which match on next-hop-group.
 * Generate config for 2 input policies which map the scheduler and classifers together.
 * Generate config for applying the input policies to a vlan.